Getting started (legacy)

 When working with dates, make sure to enter them in the

-when using full date and time).
-See Working with dates for more information. -
+YYYY-MM-dd format(orYYYY-MM-dd HH:mm:sswhen using full date and time).
+See How do date values work? for more information. -

 When working with strings, the values need to be enclosed in double or single quotes.
-See Working with strings (text) for more information.
+See How can I use strings?
+How to work with text data? for more information.

 -

-When working with empty values, see No value: Working with null and empty values for more information.
+When working with empty values, see How do I work with empty values?
+What’s the difference between null and empty? for more information.

 |